Every Cell has a Story to Tell.

 Disease models often display variable phenotypes across cell lines or mutations.
 Reproducible network activity across wells and timepoints helps distinguish true pathological features from noise or sampling artifacts, providing reliable insight into disease-related dysfunction.

 Many neurological disorders involve impaired signal transmission and disrupted connectivity.
-High-resolution axon tracking reveals changes in conduction velocity and axonal morphology, helping researchers identify functional connectivity deficits and altered axonal growth linked to disease pathology.
+High-resolution axon tracking enables measurement of conduction velocity and axonal morphology, helping researchers identify functional connectivity deficits and altered axonal growth linked to disease pathology.

 Disease phenotypes may appear as subtle changes in spiking, network behavior, or excitability.
 Sensitive detection of low-amplitude and sparse signals enables identification of early-stage dysfunction, even before noticeable degeneration or structural changes emerge.